Sunday, March 11, 2012

 I

-The day father dies
+The day he dies

 The rain murmurs on glass